lelemonik/zentry-zen-flow/README.md

-# Zentry - Personal Productivity Suite
+# Zentry - Productivity Hub

-A beautiful, privacy-first PWA built with React, TypeScript, and Tailwind CSS featuring glassmorphic design, AI assistance, and complete offline functionality.
+A minimal, privacy-first PWA built with React, TypeScript, and Tailwind CSS featuring a neumorphic design, and AI assistance.

 ## ✨ Features